BMI3C - Grade 11 Marketing

 Course Description For BMI3C Grade 11 Marketing Online Course

-Grade 11 Marketing (BMI3C) introduces the fundamental concepts of product marketing, which includes the marketing of goods, involvements, and events.
-Students will examine how trends, issues, global economic changes, and information technology influence consumer buying habits.
-In BMI3C online, students will engage in marketing research, develop marketing strategies, and produce a marketing plan for a product of their choice.
+Grade 11 Marketing introduces the fundamental concepts of product marketing and examines how trends, issues, global economic changes, and technology influence consumer buying habits.
+Throughout this course, students will engage in market research, develop marketing strategies, and produce a marketing plan for a product of their choice.

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the BMI3C course profile.